Mishra025/customer-trends-analysis-SQL-Python-PowerBI/README.md

 # 👨🏻‍💻Customer Behavior Data Analyst Portfolio Project
-This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
+This project analyzes customer purchasing patterns, demographics, and engagement trends using **SQL**, **Python**, and **Power BI**.
+It demonstrates an **end-to-end data analytics workflow** — from raw data extraction to interactive dashboard creation — to help businesses make **data-driven decisions**..
 The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

 ## 📌 Project Overview